Thursday, 17 April 2014

 Mandy Thursday Evening - Tenebrae of Good Friday

 At the usual time Compline is recited on a monotone, as the Little Hours this morning.
-Again its form is absolute simplicity beginning with the Confiteor and the usual psalms, Nunc dimittis and then Christus factus est, Miserere and Respice as at the other Hours.
+The altar candles are not lit.
+Again its form is absolute simplicity beginning with the Confiteorand the usual Sunday psalms, Nunc dimittis and then Christus factus est, Miserere and Respice as at the other Hours.
 At Compline this evening only Christus factus est pro nobis obediens usque ad mortem is said as it is still part of the Office of Mandy Thursday.

 Tenebrae for Good Friday follows Compline, or after a short gap.
 In practice Compline can be chanted in the time it takes to light the altar candles and candles on the Tenebrae hearse.
 The service of Tenebrae is structurally the same as that sung for Mandy Thursday and the differences will be noted below.

 The choir altar is as it was after the stripping this morning with six candlesticks and altar Cross veiled now in black (preferably) or violet.
 At Mattins the first antiphon is Astiterunt reges.
 The psalms are strictly proper: in the first nocturn Pss.
 2, 21 & 26; in the second nocturn Pss.
 37, 39 & 53; and, in the third nocturn Pss.
 58, 87 & 93.
 After the last verse of each psalm a candle is extinguished on the hearse.
 The Lamentations of Jeremy form the first nocturn lessons.
 The second nocturn lessons are again from St. Augustine on the psalms and in the third nocturn from St. Paul to the Hebrews.